fuzzylabs/matcha-examples/recommendation/README.md

 matcha run train
 ```

-And to deploy the model use:
+And to deploy the model run the following command:

 ```bash
 matcha run deploy